iffafarhan85-sudo/Tech-Company/README.md

 # Tech-Company
-Our tech company is here in just HTML and CSS
+Our Tech company's website is here in just HTML and CSS